Institute of Contemporary Arts: History

-With the support of the Arts Council, the ICA moved to its current site at Nash House in 1968.
+With the support of the Arts Council, the ICA moved to its current site at Nash House in 1968, the refurbishment again designed by Jane Drew.
 For a period during the 1970s the institute was known for its often anarchic programme and administration.
 Norman Rosenthal, then director of exhibitions, was once assaulted by a group of people who were living in the upper floors of the building: a bloodstain on the wall of the administrative offices is preserved under glass, with a note reading "this is Normans's blood".
 Rosenthal claims the group which assaulted him included the actor Keith Allen.

 Bill McAllister was ICA Director from 1977 to 1990, when the Institute developed a system of separate departments specializing in visual art; cinema; and theatre, music and performance art.
 A fourth department was devoted to talks and lectures.
 Iwona Blazwick was Director of Exhibitions from 1986 to 1993.
 Other notable curatorial and programming staff have included Lisa Appignanesi (deputy director of ICA and Head of Talks, 1980–90), James Lingwood (Exhibition Curator, 1986–90), Michael Morris (Director of Theatre), Lois Keidan, (Director of Live Arts, 1992–97), Catherine Ugwu, MBE (deputy director of Live Arts, 1991–97), Tim Highsted (deputy director of Cinema, 1988–95) and Jens Hoffmann (Director of Exhibitions, 2003–07).

 Mik Flood took over as director of the ICA in 1990 after McAllister's resignation.
 Flood announced that the Institute would have to leave its Mall location and move to a larger site, a plan that ultimately came to nothing.
 He also oversaw a sponsorship scheme whereby the electrical goods company Toshiba paid to have their logo included on every piece of ICA publicity for three years, and in effect changed the name of the ICA to ICA/Toshiba.
 He was replaced as Director in 1997 by Philip Dodd.
 In 2002, the then ICA Chairman Ivan Massow criticised what he described as "concept art", leading to his resignation.

+From 2003 to 2009, the ICA hosted Comica, the London International Comics Festival, usually during periods when the ICA had no other events or exhibitions scheduled.